realpython/realpython-blog/2015/2015-04-27-scaffold-a-flask-project.markdown

 ### Handling Multiple Skeletons

 What if you need an app with a MongoDB database or a payments blueprint?
-All apps have specific needs and you obviously can't create a skeleton for them all, but perhaps you need a NoSQL database about fifty percent of the time.
+All apps have specific needs and you obviously can't create a skeleton for them all, but maybe there are certain features that are needed a majority of the time.
+Maybe you need a NoSQL database about fifty percent of the time, for example.
 You can add a new skeleton to the root to accomplish this.
 Then when you run the scaffold command, simply specify the name of the directory containing the skeleton app you wish to make a copy of.

 ## 2nd Task - Configuration

-> Need the script up to this point?
-Grab it from the first [tag](https://github.com/realpython/flask-scaffold/releases/tag/first_tag).
-Or if you cloned the [repo](https://github.com/realpython/flask-scaffold), you can grab the tag like so - `git checkout tags/first_tag`.

-**Note** Need to have an updated branch with code till now(if needed).

 We now need to generate a custom *config.py* file for each skeleton.
 This script is going to do just that for us; let the code do the repetitive work!
 First, add a file called *config.jinja2* in the *templates* folder: